Avre/versus-viewers/README.md

 Parity bot is version to run alongside pejter's bot.
-Versus bot is unrestricted development. versusviewers is the class definition for the queue manager object.
+Versus bot (if present) is unrestricted development. versusviewers is the class definition for the queue manager object.

 heavily utilizes twitchio.  google sheet integration requires gspread.